gvwilson/ds4se/04_hypotest/index.md

     i.e., how our measurements depend on source language
 -   Parsing arguments and writing CSV is normal by now
 -   Use `os.walk` to recurse through directories
--   After the first failure because of bad <span g="character_encoding">character encoding</span>, add error handling
+-   After the first failure because of bad [character encoding](g:character_encoding), add error handling
 -   Then capture `stderr` to a log file for later inspection
 -   Then realize that storing (filename, length, count):
     1. Is too big for GitHub unless we compress it